 Geography is an inherently interdisciplinary field of study that draws from both the physical and social sciences to examine the relationships between people and their environment.
 This course will provide the fundamental terms, concepts, and theories of Geography and show how they are applied in everyday life.
 We will also examine the relationships between the natural, social, and built environments.
-This course is divided into three sections: the first section will cover basic geographic concepts and examine the environment and natural resources; the second section will examine the roles of people and culture; and the third section will look at the development of modern society.
+This course is divided into three parts: the first part will cover basic geographic concepts and earth science; the second part will focus on environmental studies and examine interactions between people and their environment; and the third part will look at various subdisciplines of Human Geography.